FartoMan/FartoMan/README.md

 - 👋 Hi, I’m @FartoMan
 - 👀 I’m interested in App Development, learning different programming languages for my self-development, thus cooperating in the development of other devs.
-- 🌱 I’m currently learning HTML5, JavaScript (obviously).
+- 🌱 I’m currently learning HTML5, JavaScript.
 And I'm seeking ("and destroy") to be an expert in Java.
 - 💞️ I’m looking to collaborate on any project that I might could support.
 - 📫 How to reach me ...